AliceNguyen09/Personal-project/Customer_churn_analysis/README.md

 Point Earned            int64
 dtype: object
 ```
 So, we have data of 1000 customers.
 Among 18 columns, the first three columns, RowNumber, CustomerId and Surname contain random data and do not affect customers' decision to leave the bank.
-This project will analyse the relationships between other 14 variables and 'Exited' variable.
+This project will analyse the relationships between other 14 variables and 'Exited' variable.<br/>
 Among thses 14 variables, 8 variables are numerical, which are CreditScore, Age, Tenure, Balance, NumOfProduct, EstimatedSalary, Satisfaction Score and Point Earned.
 The relationships between these variables and the dependant variable will be tested using logistic regression analysis.
 The other variables, Geography, Gender, HasCrCard, IsActiveMember, Complain, and Card Type, are categorical variables.
-Churn rates by geography, gender, ets... are calculated to see the trend.
+Churn rates by geography, gender, etc... are calculated to see the trend.
 Churn rate by age group is also calculated.

 1.3.
 Check for missing values
 ```